Forked lightning in the night sky with silhouetted trees

 Always reserve enough SOC to reach the next charger in case of fault

-This style is simpler and works better with many chargers than the original visualisation.
-This horizontal layout places charging stops at their distance along the route, rather than sequence number, as used in the more compact vertical layout.
+This style is simpler, and works better when there are many chargers, than the original visualisation.
+This horizontal layout places charging stops at their distance along the route, rather than in sequence number, as used in the more compact vertical layout.

 Many more details

 The planning is based on the matrix solver for flexibility.
-The objective function is customisable, to produce approximate solutions instead when optimal solutions take too long to calculate.
+The objective function is adjustable, to produce approximate solutions instead when optimal solutions take too long to calculate.

 Charging time optimisation